Simha-C/Shadow-Shutter/README.md

-<a href="https://simhac.pythonanywhere.com"># Shadow-Shutter</a>
+# Shadow-Shutter

-Shadow Shutter studios is a state-of-art Template photography website.
+<a href="https://simhac.pythonanywhere.com">Shadow Shutter Studios</a> is a state-of-art Template photography website.
 Here at Shadow Shutter studios, we help you capture and relive the best memories in your life.

 ## Features